Test program

 This allows the test program to be used to capture diagnostics data to aid the investigation of any touch issues.

-You simply start the process, replicate the touch issue on the touchscreen, and then stop the process to create the UPDD Diagnostics file.
+You simply invoke the diagnostics, draw or replicate the touch issue on the touchscreen, and then Finish Diagnostics to create the UPDD Diagnostics file.

 Touch Log